Queensmead Recreation Ground, London Borough of Bromley

 Please click here to read the FAQs section based on questions we’ve received so far from members of the public.

-The following four design options were shared with stakeholders and park users at the first onsite consultation event on 23rd January:
+The following four design options were shared with stakeholders and park users at the first onsite drop in event on 23rd January 2025, visible on this webpage and displayed at the September public consultation.
+The updated designs based on public feedback and flood modelling will be shared when available on this webpage.

 Option 1 – Do nothing, leave the river in the concrete channel.